FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening: Experiments

 \section{Experiments}

 Let training on the coarsened graph $G'$ be referred to as \textbf{Gc-train}, subgraph-level training as \textbf{Gs-train}, and subgraph-level inference process as \textbf{Gs-infer}.
-Once we have constructed $G'$ and $\mathcal{G}_s$, we train FIT-GNN in 4 different setups: \begin{itemize} \item \textbf{Gc-train-to-Gs-train}: Train the GNN model on $G'$ as per Algorithm \ref{alg:Gc_train_node}, then use the learned weight as an initialization for subgraph-level training and final inference on $\mathcal{G}_s$. \item \textbf{Gc-train-to-Gs-infer}: Train the GNN model on $G'$ as per Algorithm \ref{alg:Gc_train_node}, then infer on $\mathcal{G}_s$ using the learned weights. \item \textbf{Gs-train-to-Gs-infer}: Perform subgraph-level training and inference on $\mathcal{G}_s$. \item \textbf{Gc-train-to-Gc-infer}: Unlike node-level tasks, we can infer on $G'$ (Gc-infer) itself for graph-level tasks after training on $G'$.
+Once we have constructed $G'$ and $\mathcal{G}_s$, we train FIT-GNN in 4 different setups: \begin{itemize}[leftmargin=*] \item \textbf{Gc-train-to-Gs-train}: Train the GNN model on $G'$ as per Algorithm \ref{alg:Gc_train_node}, then use the learned weight as an initialization for subgraph-level training and final inference on $\mathcal{G}_s$.
+We examine whether pretraining on $G'$ (which requires less time) followed by fine-tuning on $\mathcal{G}_s$ for fewer epochs can improve performance. \item \textbf{Gc-train-to-Gs-infer}: Train the GNN model on $G'$ as per Algorithm \ref{alg:Gc_train_node}, then infer on $\mathcal{G}_s$ using the learned weights.
+We explore whether training solely on the $G'$ is sufficient for inference on $\mathcal{G}_s$.
+This setting presents a computationally efficient option, allowing users with limited resources to obtain results close to the best reported. \item \textbf{Gs-train-to-Gs-infer}: Perform subgraph-level training and inference on $\mathcal{G}_s$. \item \textbf{Gc-train-to-Gc-infer}: Unlike node-level tasks, for graph-level tasks, inference can be done directly on $G'$ because the label corresponds to the entire graph and not to individual nodes.
+Therefore, even with a reduced graph representation, meaningful inference is possible.
 Therefore, in this setup for graph-level tasks only, we train and infer on $G'$. \end{itemize} All four setups can be applied to graph-level tasks.
 For the node classification task, we apply all setups except \textbf{Gc-train-to-Gc-infer}.
 For the node regression task, we only perform \textbf{Gs-train-to-Gs-infer} because a coarsened graph is not created for node regression datasets.